eli64s/readme-ai/docs/flow.md

     │       └── utils.py
    ```

-- Repo contents and metadata are extracted in the [preprocess.py](https://github.com/eli64s/readme-ai/blob/main/readmeai/core/preprocess.py) script.
-This script then returns two data structures in [main.py](https://github.com/eli64s/readme-ai/blob/main/readmeai/main.py#L81) used for a variety of purposes downstream.
+Following this, repo contents and metadata are processed and organized in the [preprocess.py](https://github.com/eli64s/readme-ai/blob/main/readmeai/core/preprocess.py) script.
+The module returns two data structures in [main.py](https://github.com/eli64s/readme-ai/blob/main/readmeai/main.py#L81) that are used in downstream tasks.
 This includes a list of dependencies and a file contents dictionary.

 ### *Dependencies List*